 Now given that a case where a victim has suffered injuries at a supermarket has all of the abovementioned elements, but just that the victim has been rendered severely injured and is simply unable to afford a lawsuit.

-In such cases, victims have the option to exchange their pending lawsuits against finances to meet their personal and household expenses.
+In such cases, personal injury victims have the option to get a portion of their pending lawsuits as a cash advance to meet their personal and household expenses.
 Being one such financing company offering dedicated lawsuit funding for supermarket accidents, Baker Street Funding extends financial support for victims in their times of economic hardships.

-The application process is easy, and the victims need not provide any collateral or security against the funding.
+The application process is easy, and the victims need not provide any collateral or security against legal funding.